malhar-11/DE10-Lite-Fall-Detection-System/README.md

 1. Analog Devices ADXL345 Datasheet.
 2. Terasic DE10-Lite User Manual.
 3. Scott Larson (DigiKey) for the base I2C Master logic.

+## 🌟 Support
+If you found this project helpful or interesting, please consider giving this repository a **Star**! ⭐